rob-metalinkage/cityrdf-bblocks-review/citygml-owl/README.md

 ### Global Properties explication

-There are some attributes named equally in different packages, such as `usage`, `class`, `function`, `address`, `value` and others, so there are `brid:usage` and `bldg:usage` that differ only on ranges of property and definitions.
+There are some attributes named equally in different packages, such as `usage`, `class`, `function`, `address`, `value` and others, so there are `brid:Someclass.usage` and `bldg:Anotherclass.usage` that differ only on ranges of property and definitions.

 In OWL object/datatype properties are first-class citizens whereas in UML and UML converted into OWL with ShapeChange they are converted into package-level and class-level attributes.

 We explicate such attributes, and make a custom postprocessing step.

+To explicate, we run ShapeChange twice: first - with the rule ["rule-owl-prop-globalScopeAttributes"](https://shapechange.net/targets/ontology/uml-rdfowl-based-isois-19150-2/#rule-owl-prop-globalScopeAttributes) enabled, to detect what properties are potentially duplicated.

-To explicate we use the data in the folder `stage-2`, uploaded them into a knowledge graph using Ontotext GraphDB(C), and perform the following explication query, resulting in lists of [object properties](./statistics/citygml-how%20many%20ObjectProperties%20reuse%20the%20same%20label.csv), [datatype properties](./statistics/citygml-how%20many%20DatatypeProperites%20reuse%20the%20same%20label.csv):
+We use the data in the folder `stage-2`, uploaded them into a knowledge graph using [Ontotext GraphDB(C)](https://graphdb.ontotext.com/), and perform the following explication query, resulting in lists of [object properties](./statistics/citygml-how%20many%20ObjectProperties%20reuse%20the%20same%20label.csv), [datatype properties](./statistics/citygml-how%20many%20DatatypeProperites%20reuse%20the%20same%20label.csv):

 ```sparql
 select ?o (count(?s) as ?count) where {